-Column 3 - UDA assessable development pment Column 1 Exempt development Column 2 UDA self assessable development Column 3A Permissible development Colun Prohibited c nn 3B levelopment All development specified in Schedule 1.
+Column 3 - UDA assessable development Column 1 Exempt development Column 2 UDA self assessable development Column 3A Permissible development nn 3B development All development specified in Schedule 1.
 In all zones material change of use for: park.
 In the mixed use zone, material change of use for: sales office and display home home based business.
 Operational work in accordance with the agreed standards as stated in a UDA development approval.
-Material change of use for an environmentally relevant activity for which a code of environmental compliance has been made under the Environmental Protection Regulation 2008 .
+Material change of use for an environmentally relevant activity for which a code of environmental compliance has been made under the Environmental Protection Regulation 2008.
 Material change of use where not involving building work and complying with the applicable car parking ratios.
 All other development not specified in Column 1, Column 2 or Column 3B.
 In the residential zone, material change of use for: commercial uses (except for home based business and sales office and display home) industrial uses retail uses retail uses service, community and other uses (except for child care centre, community facility and environmentally relevant activities) sport, recreation and entertainment uses (except for park) tourism uses.
-In the mixed use zone, material change of use for: industrial uses (except for service industry) retail uses (except for fast food premises, food premises, garden centre, hardware and trade supplies, market, shopping centre and shop) rural uses service, community and other uses (except for car park, child care centre, community facility, and environmentally relevant activities) sport, recreation and entertainment uses (except for car park, child care centre, community facility, and environmentally relevant activities) sport, recreation and entertainment uses (except for car park, child care centre, community facility, and environmentally relevant activities) sport, recreation and entertainment uses (except for park) tourism uses.
-In the special purpose (transport corridor) zone, material change of use for: commercial uses residential uses industrial uses retail uses rural uses service, community and other uses (except for environmentally relevant activities) sport, recreation and entertainment uses (except for park) tourism uses.
+In the mixed use zone, material change of use for: industrial uses (except for service industry) retail uses (except for fast food premises, food premises, garden centre, hardware and trade supplies, market, shopping centre and shop) rural uses service, community and other uses (except for car park, child care centre, community facility and environmentally relevant activities) sport, recreation and entertainment uses (except for park) tourism uses.
+In the special purpose (transport corridor) zone, material change of use for: commercial uses industrial uses residential uses retail uses rural uses service, community and other uses (except for environmentally relevant activities) sport, recreation and entertainment uses (except for park) tourism uses.